treehousekingcomic/disrank/README.md

 # Disrank (THKC FORKED)
 A lib to make good looking discord profile card.
-Forked to use "`class object`" mode like discord.Embed
+Forked to use "`class object`" mode like discord.Embed First you initiate disrank with the`DisrankGenerator`, then to get your disrank just do DisrankObject.generate()

 # Usage
 ```py